 Entrepreneurship for Kids Program for Teaching Entrepreneurial Studies in Schools By Galit Zamler

-This Entrepreneurship for Kids Program (EFK) is an Israeli enrichment program for schools for teaching entrepreneurial studies from an early age, in order to teach children entrepreneurial skills which are essential for success in life.
+This Entrepreneurship for Kids Program (EFK) is an Israeli enrichment program for schools for geared towards entrepreneurial studies from an early age.
+The program is designed to teach children through hands-on experience that entrepreneurial skills are essential for success in life.

 The EFK was developed as an educational project, which aims to increase access to entrepreneurship education in the K-12 system.

 Part One - Deals with entrepreneurial skills and student empowerment.
-This section includes lesson plans prepared for teachers for teaching and introducing the skills of the entrepreneur to young children in an easy-going and fun fashion, while identifying and fostering the personal strengths of each student.
+This part is an annual program of ready to teach lesson plans, that show and demonstrate the skills of the entrepreneur to young children in an easy-going and fun fashion while identifying and fostering the personal strengths of each and every student.

 Part Two - Includes over 20 ready-to-teach modules.
 Each module covers a different aspect of the entrepreneurial arena.
 Students who part in this portion of the program will have the opportunity to experience the development of entrepreneurial projects in the school framework and under the guidance of their teachers who serve as mentors.